indrz/indrz-doc/content/installation.md

 The instructions that will follow are based on the OS  Ubuntu 14.04 LTS Linux 64bit server.

-1. Install PostgreSQL, this I will leave up to you and some googleling
-1. Install PostGIS Extension for your PostgreSQL install
-1. Install PgRouting Extension for your PostgreSQL install
+1. Install PostgreSQL,PostGIS and pgRouting [instructions here osgeo] (https://trac.osgeo.org/postgis/wiki/UsersWikiPostGIS22UbuntuPGSQL95Apt)
 1. Create a database [follow these SQL scripts in order] (../../scripts/sql)
 1. Install Geoserver or some other map server to server your maps [http://docs.geoserver.org/latest/en/user/installation/index.html#installation]
 1. Connect your Geoserver with your Postgresql DB
-1. Install Python
+1. Install Python (only needed on Windows)
-1. Install Django
-1. Install all other python repos with pip
+1. Install Django and all other python repos with pip and our requirements.txt

 Help is here check out the GIT repo and start [GIT how to fork indrz] (https://help.github.com/articles/fork-a-repo/)